alschmut/StructBuilderMacro/README.md

 An attached swift macro that produces a peer struct which implements the builder pattern.
 This allows the creation of the struct with minimal effort using default values.

-> **Important!** This macro is intended to be used for simple structs and enums without explicit initialiser.
-The macro is by no means a perfect solution that works for all struct or enum implementations.
+> **Important!** This macro is intended to be used for simple structs, enums and classes and is by no means a perfect solution that works for all implementations (see below limitations).
-The macro makes a best guess to decide how the implicit memberwise initialiser could look like and might fail if some edge cases have not been considered.
-The macro was created out of personal interest and for a few smaller private projects.

 ### Example
 ```swift